benjaminion/upgrading-ethereum-book/src/book.md

 The very first slot number for the beacon chain is zero.

-This might seem uncontroversial, but it actually featured heavily in the Great Integer Wars mentioned [previously](types#custom-types).
+Perhaps this seems uncontroversial, but it actually featured heavily in the Great Integer Wars mentioned [previously](types#custom-types).
 The issue was that calculations on unsigned integers might have negative intermediate values, which would cause problems.
 A proposed work-around for this was to start the chain at a non-zero slot number.
-It was initially chosen to be [2^19](https://github.com/ethereum/eth2.0-specs/commit/656eae6f6ad85de5f4b9493ca0a4f8ca16d2e261#diff-51a43328a58414e132a744f3771f018cR193), then [2^63](https://github.com/ethereum/eth2.0-specs/commit/7f39f79b2e72654920b2e12127cfdfe6ad0088c6), then [2^32](https://github.com/ethereum/eth2.0-specs/commit/9b7b35bc9d18d0fac92ee142f1ea66ab289d3175), and finally [back to zero](https://github.com/ethereum/eth2.0-specs/commit/8c32128ffbda5c7e056c218cdb78ab76d856c5f5#diff-51a43328a58414e132a744f3771f018cR219).[^1]

-[^1]: In my view, this madness only confirms that we should have been using signed integers all along.
+It was initially set to [2^19](https://github.com/ethereum/eth2.0-specs/commit/656eae6f6ad85de5f4b9493ca0a4f8ca16d2e261#diff-51a43328a58414e132a744f3771f018cR193), then [2^63](https://github.com/ethereum/eth2.0-specs/commit/7f39f79b2e72654920b2e12127cfdfe6ad0088c6), then [2^32](https://github.com/ethereum/eth2.0-specs/commit/9b7b35bc9d18d0fac92ee142f1ea66ab289d3175), and finally [back to zero](https://github.com/ethereum/eth2.0-specs/commit/8c32128ffbda5c7e056c218cdb78ab76d856c5f5#diff-51a43328a58414e132a744f3771f018cR219).
+In my humble opinion, this madness only confirms that we should have been using signed integers all along.

 ##### `GENESIS_EPOCH`